KrisT-NYC/KrisT-NYC.github.io/README.md

 # KrisT-NYC.github.io
-A repository of my projects developed during the Software Engineering cohort eat Per Scholas, Bronx
+A repository of my projects developed during the Software Engineering cohort at Per Scholas, Bronx